-This article addresses legitimate privacy alternatives for the Texas real estate investor or business person when engaging in real estate transactions.
+Anonymity is a large topic and an entire book could be written on the subject.
+This article attempts to hit only the highlights as they apply to legitimate privacy alternatives available to Texas real estate investors.
 Why is privacy important?
 First, because information is power, and it is preferable that your opponents have as little power as possible over you; and second, because we live in a combative and litigious world—and placing gratuitous, vital information about yourself, your family, and your residence into the public domain only provides potential adversaries with a roadmap to your identity and assets.

 Every day there is a John Smith who files to form an LLC under the name “John Smith Investments LLC” and then lists himself (and often his unsuspecting wife) as initial managers at his homestead address, placing this and other core personal information in the public domain.

 Consider the following to be a guiding rule: every member of the public, every single business partner, every single contract party, every single buyer, every single seller, every single title company, every single attorney, every single vendor, and every single agent or broker should be viewed as a potential adversary in a future lawsuit.
 As long as you have what they want—cash or property—and they have a real or imagined grievance, it may be only a matter of time before they come for you.
 Recognition of this reality should encourage sensible investors to proactively limit exposure.

 In the pursuit of anonymity, it is important to recognize that the American system of filings and public recordings is designed to facilitate disclosure, not concealment.
 Anonymity may be relatively achievable in the U.S., but it inevitably involves creative and expensive techniques.
 Accordingly, anonymity is not for the faint of heart or the faint of wallet.